marcduranxanco/t3f_api/documentation/infrastructure.md

 ## About the infraestructure

-The project is created using Seuqalize.
+The project is created using NodeJs, Express, Sequalize.

-- Added folder: Documentation (Folder to store the documentation).
-- Database: Mysql

 ## Commands